 Dosage

 Esketamine is intended to be given in conjunction with an oral antidepressant.
 Esketamine is for nasal use only.
-Each nasal spray device delivers two sprays containing a total of 28 mg esketamine.
+Each nasal spray device delivers two sprays containing a total of 28 mg of esketamine.

-Use two devices (for a 56 mg dose) or 3 devices (for an 84 mg dose), with a five-minute rest between use of each device.
+Use two devices (for a 56 mg dose) or 3 devices (for an 84 mg dose), with a five-minute rest between the use of each device.

 Induction Phase